wanderinggnome648/Nightingale/README.md

 18. Plug the unit in and ensure the PIR sensor is pointed at where there is most likely to be people, so it can come on when people are present.

+## FAQs

+### Q: Why buy this instead of HEPA?

+- A: A HEPA filter is originally based on [World War II gas masks](https://en.wikipedia.org/wiki/HEPA), which explains the high efficiency.
+However, the high efficiency/low airflow is a disadvantage when purifying a room.
+HEPA purifiers tend to be big, loud, and have costly filter replacements.
+Furnace filter-based designs that use PC fans are an amazing combination of quiet and highly effective.

+### Q: What's the ideal environment for this design?

+- A: I designed this as the purifier I would want in my kid's classroom.
+In particular, I want to be able to tell my kid to make sure the purifier is running, which is obvious from the LED lighting.
+Also, I don't want teachers to worry about turning it off/on or changing the speed settings.
+Finally, I wanted it to be durable, easy to fix if a component breaks, and easy to replace the filters.

+- In cases where classroom space is limited, we're exploring whether we can mount this unit to a wall with aluminum stand-offs.
+A wall-mount option could save space and keep people from accidentally turning it off.

+### Q: Why is it named 'The Nightingale'?

+- A: [Florence Nightingale](https://en.wikipedia.org/wiki/Florence_Nightingale) (1820-1910) was an activist, statistician, and the founder of modern Nursing.
+In her book, [*Notes on Nursing: What It Is, and What It Is Not*](https://archive.org/details/notesnursingwhat00nigh/page/6/mode/2up), she writes:

+> The very first canon of nursing, the first and the last thing upon which a nurse's attention must be fixed, the first essential to the patient, without which all the rest you can do for him is as nothing, with which I had almost said you may leave all the rest alone, is this: **TO KEEP THE AIR HE BREATHES AS PURE AS THE EXTERNAL AIR, WITHOUT CHILLING HIM.**

+### Q: What is the clean air delivery rate (CADR) of this unit?

+- A: I haven't tested it yet myself or had it tested by a reputable third party.
+Having similar dimensions and PC fan design (six P14 Artic PC fans) as the Nukit Tempest, it should have a similar CADR.

 ## Future Directions

 Some changes I'd like to make in the future ...

 - Tweak the panel size to better fit in the grooves w/ no slack.
 - Use a CNC instead of laser cutter to make full-size panels w/ no sanding.
 - Iterate on the design based on feedback.

+## Acknowledgements

+- [Corsi-Rosenthal Box](https://en.wikipedia.org/wiki/Corsi%E2%80%93Rosenthal_Box): In 2020, Corsi and Rosenthal popularized a simple DIY air purifier for removing airborne infectious disease using a box fan, furnace filters, and duct tape.
+At the time, the idea that a Merv 13 furnace filter, which has only [85% efficiency with tiny particles](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7127325/) could be better than HEPA filtration which has 99.99% efficiency seemed controversial.
+However, the key insight was that Merv 13 furnace filters had much better airflow than HEPA filters, which meant the total amount of clean air was much more.
+Disadvantages of the CR Box was only that it takes up space, the box fan can be louder than ideal for a classroom, and it's a temporary solution made with duct-tape and is not extremely sturdy.
+[The Corsi-Rosenthal Foundation](https://corsirosenthalfoundation.org/) is a non-profit dedicated to promoting clean air and provides support to related charitable projects.

+- [Nukit Tempest](https://cybernightmarket.com/products/the-nukit-tempest-air-purifier-kit): An innovative and durable DIY air purifier design, the Tempest is made of metal and highly resembles a PC case.
+It's sleek and black, the 6 P14 fans are mounted inside, and it also takes 20x20x2 furnace filters.
+Overall, a near perfect design.
+It's only weaknesses are that you need to slightly disassemble the unit to replace the air filters, and you may not be able to tell that it's plugged in and running (because it's so quiet).
+Estimates are around 260-280 CFM.
+A highly-recommended design for situations where you want durable, simple, and ultra-quiet air cleaning.

+- [AirFanta Pro](https://www.amazon.com/AirFanta-based-Rosenthal-Purifier-3813ft2/dp/B0CJTYWQBT): Amazingly powerful and compact design using custom filters and PC fans, the 3Pro gets 430 CFM at full speed.
+It has a configurable adapter, which means if you don't mind the noise, you can crank it to max.
+However, if you want to limit the noise, you can lower the power.
+Importantly, this purifier is extremely portable -- you can pack it up inside a suitcase and take it with you.
+It's an absolute steal at $150, especially considering the amazing cleaning power.
+I own several of these and enthusiastically recommend them to others.
+In particular, in schools where noise might not be as much of an issue (e.g., cafeteria, common areas), I think this is likely the best bang-for-the-buck.
+In classrooms, you can also purchase 2 of them and turn them to half speed.

+- My friend Tony, who recommended I check out aluminum frames for air purifiers and provided feedback.